thepick/FactFlow-Check/README.md

 ## Suggested classroom workflow

 1. The teacher opens Teacher Tools and confirms the assessment name and code.
-2. Students enter the teacher code.
+2. Students enter the teacher code and click Begin.
+3. A 3-2-1 countdown appears, then the check starts.
-3. Students complete the check independently.
+4. Students complete the check independently.
-4. The result screen appears automatically.
+5. The result screen appears automatically.
-5. The teacher records the visible result from the screen.
+6. The teacher records the visible result from the screen.
-6. The student waits for the next instruction.
+7. Tap Done to return to the entry screen for the next student.

 ## Files